 In 2015, Denmark contributed 0.85% of its gross national income (GNI) to foreign aid, meeting the UN target of 0.7% of GNI.

-In 2015, Denmark topped the list of the Climate Change Performance Index.
+In 2015, Denmark topped the list of the Climate Change Performance Index due to its implementation effective climate protection policies.

-In January 2016, the Danish parliament implemented a resolution that prevented transgender identity from being classified as a mental health condition.
-This made Denmark the first country in Europe to go against the World Health Organization (WHO) standards.
+In January 2016, the Danish parliament implemented a resolution preventing transgender identity from being classified as a mental health condition, going against the World Health Organization standards.

-According to OECD, initial as well as long-term net replacement rates for unemployed persons were 65% of previous net income in 2016.
+According to OECD, initial as well as long-term net replacement rates for unemployed persons were 65% of previous net income in 2016, against an OECD average of 53%.

 In 2016, the Danish men's national handball team won a gold medal.

-In a 2016 poll, 57% of Danish respondents saw globalisation as an opportunity, while 18% viewed it as a threat.
+In a 2016 poll, 57% of the Danish public saw globalisation as an opportunity, whereas 18% viewed it as a threat.

 In a 2016 study comparing empathy scores of 63 countries, Denmark ranked 4th world-wide having the highest empathy among surveyed European countries.

-In July 2017, the Faroe Islands legalized same-sex marriage.
+In July 2017, the Faroe Islands legalised same-sex marriage.

 According to Eurostat, Denmark's Gini coefficient for disposable income was the 7th-lowest among EU countries in 2017.